 If you grow or buy sprouts, I’ll be fascinated to hear how you like to eat ’em in the comments below – which varieties do you like best and what’s the tastiest ways to eat them?

-You should be aware that, like some other foods (oysters for example), sprouts have on occasion been the source of Ecoli and Salmonella food poisoning (carried inside the seeds).
-The chance of buying contaminated seed is very small, but it does exist.
-Please take particular note if you do not enjoy strong health.
+In the main, sprouts are a super healthy food, and make an excellent addition to most balanced diets.
+However, please be aware that, like some other foods (oysters, eggs for example), sprouts can occasionally carry Ecoli and Salmonella food poisoning (inside the seeds).
+The chances of buying contaminated seed is very low.
+However small, you should be aware there is a risk, particularly if you do not enjoy strong health.